jigoshop/jigoshop/readme.txt

 * Fixes to sale dates logic
 * New product preview shortcodes
 * option to hide hidden products in recent products widget
+* Breadcrumbs add shop base if chosen as a base

 = 0.9.7.8 =